itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ---

-# 2.1 What is Classification?
+# 2.2 What is Classification?

-Classification means predicting which category something belongs to.
+Classification predicts which category an input belongs to.

 ---

-## Formula
+## 2.2.1 Core Formula

 ```text
 Input (X) → Model → Category Output (Y)